 When this sync marker is detected, Electra marks the time with its Clock and stores it.
 When the same frame is received on Earth it is marked with an Earth Receive Time, ERT.
 This ERT with the frame number is passed to an Electra time correlation processing function, along with an estimate of light time from the DSN Nav function.

 At the spacecraft, Electra passes its captured clock time to the CDS.
 A “Special” Type 2 Time Reference packet is formed which includes the “snapped” Electra clock time and the Frame number of the data frame that contained the sync marker that was “time snapped by Electra as it left the spacecraft”.
 Upon receipt at Earth, this packet is passed to the Electra time correlation processor function.
 It matches the Electra Clock, ECLK, info with the ERT and RT light time info already captured for that data frame and it now has a single (ECLK,ERT) pair.
 A series of these (ECLK,ERT) pairs can be captured and statistically processed to form a ECLK/EEVT Correlation Table, where EEVT means Electra Event Time.
-This process mirrors the DSN AMMOS process but takes the spacecraft clock out of the loop.
+This process mirrors the DSN’s Advanced Multi-Mission Operations System (AMMOS) process but takes the spacecraft clock out of the loop.
 Details of the scheme may have to be varied to accommodate existing deep space protocols and formatting but the general approach should still apply.

 Time Correlation in the Advanced Multi-Mission Operations System (AMMOS)

 [Points of contact for this section: Michael Reid and Stanley Cooper]